sciml-tue/sciml-tue.github.io/_pages/home.md

 ### About the Lab

-Welcome to the website of the Machine Learning for Physical Sciences lab at Eindhoven University of Technology.
-Our focus is on data driven simulation with deep generative models and scientific machine learning.
+The Machine Learning for Physical Science group develops advanced computational methods combining Scientific Machine Learning, Deep Generative Modeling, and Deep Geometric Learning to accelerate scientific discovery.
+We focus on building efficient emulators from synthetic and experimental data, incorporating domain knowledge and physical principles to address challenges in materials science, mechanical engineering, fluid dynamics, and nuclear fusion.